Trifecta plank - Today's Tip

 TOP STORIES

-Philly police fatally shoot homicide suspect after shots fired at officers, officials say

-2nd presidential debate will be virtual; Trump says he'll hold rally instead
+Trump says he will not attend virtual debate, will hold rally instead

 Instead of a tip, server finds "MASK" written on receipt